Agoric/documentation/main/javascript-modifications/lockdown.md

 the [error README](./src/error/README.md) for an in depth explanation of this relationship between errors, `assert` and the virtual `console`.

-**tyg to here**
-The risk is that the original platform-provided `console` object often has additional methods beyond the de facto `console` "standards".
-Under the `'unsafe'` setting we do not remove them.
-We do not know whether any of these additional methods violate ocap security.
-Until we know otherwise, we should assume these are unsafe.
-Such a raw `console` object should only be handled by very trustworthy code.
+`console` often has additional methods beyond its de facto "standards".
+The `'unsafe'` setting does not remove them.
+We do not know if these additional methods violate ocap security, so should assume they are unsafe.
+A raw `console` object should only be handled by very trustworthy code.

 Examples from
 [test-deep-send.js](https://github.com/Agoric/agoric-sdk/blob/master/packages/eventual-send/test/test-deep-send.js)